Babies right around Australia sleep safely every day thanks to 30 years of research, funded by Red Nose Day.

 All funds raised through the sale of merchandise go towards funding vital and lifesaving research into sudden and unexpected death in babies and infants, including SIDS and stillbirth.

-Central to the celebration was a two-tied cake representing the two grassroots services offered by Red Nose – Safe Sleeping Education and Bereavement Support.
+Central to the celebration was a two-tiered cake representing the two grassroots services offered by Red Nose – Safe Sleeping Education and Bereavement Support.

 Mr Turnbull was joined in the cake cutting by Red Nose Board Chair and Partner at PwC Craig Heatley, Red Nose Head of Health and Advocacy Jane Wiggill, and Red Nose National Scientific Advisory Group Chair Professor Craig Pennell.